 en_GB or just

-en (which would also targets the user on
+en (which would also target the user on

 en_US).
 This doesn't require any customization in SDK as it's not stored as a user trait.